praveeninc88/Projects/README.md

 The total number of 1’s is 71 out of which 70 was correctly predicted.
 So, sensitivity is 70/71 = 98.59%

 Sensitivity matters more when classifying the 1’s correctly is more important than classifying the 0’s.
-Just like what we need here precition case, where you don’t want to miss out any Non subscribers to be classified as ‘Subscribers’.
+Just like what we need here in insurance case, where you don’t want to miss out any Non subscribers to be classified as ‘Subscribers’.

 Likewise, Specificity is the proportion of actual 0’s that were correctly predicted.
 So in this case, it is 122 / (122+11) = 91.73%.